AarambhaAnta/CodeForces/README.md

 ## Guide to use this

-- open the folder according to the level you like
+- open the folder according to the level you like.

-- open any file you like
+- open any file you like.
-- you will get a questions.md file inside the folder , you can get the questoins there
+- you will get a questions.md file inside the folder , you can get the questoins there.
 - you can get the link to question below:
   - [level-800](https://github.com/AarambhaAnta/CodeForces/blob/main/level_800/questions.md)